 Deadlines and Application Process

 Employees must submit one application form per child each academic year along with the itemized tuition bill.
-If the child attends a community college or is participating in a study abroad program, employees must submit the application and bill for each semester the child attends.
+If the child attends a community college, a trade school, or is participating in a study abroad program, employees must submit the application and bill for each semester the child attends.
 If they are applying for a tuition grant for a child that has not been verified as a dependent, they must provide the dependent verification documentation prior to a grant being processed.

 The tuition grant runs on the academic year, July 1 through June 30 of the following year.
-Employees must submit the tuition grant application and tuition bill for the 2021-2022 academic year to the Benefits Team no later than June 30, 2022.
-If the tuition grant and/or tuition bill is not received by June 30, 2022, the child is not eligible to receive a tuition grant for the prior fall and/or spring semesters.
+Employees must submit the tuition grant application and itemized tuition bill for the 2023-2024 academic year to the Benefits Team no later than June 30, 2024.
+If the tuition grant and/or tuition bill is not received by June 30, 2024, the child is not eligible to receive a tuition grant for the prior fall and/or spring semesters.

 Once approved, Princeton sends the tuition grant directly to the child’s school, and the Benefits Team notifies the employee by mail that the payment was sent.
-The only exception is if the employee is receiving a taxable grant due to the child having a disability that requires an academic accommodation.
+In cases of grants for children who have a disability, or children attending trade school, the money will be included in the employee’s paycheck.

 Tuition grants are processed in the order in which they are received and are generally processed within six weeks of receipt.

 If there are any discrepancies between the information in this publication, verbal representations, and the plan documents, the plan documents always govern.
 Although Princeton intends to continue these benefits, the University reserves the right to amend or terminate these plans at any time.